 Most construction commitments are performed by the contractor, so achieving contract physical completion should be cause for closing out the commitment.
-WSDOT's policy is to ensure all environmental commitments are achieved prior to completing the project (see the 2004 Compliance Implementing Agreement).
+WSDOT is committed to tracking commitments (RCW 47.85.040), which includes closing them upon completion.
 This is a difficult task considering the volume of commitments.
 However, WSDOT employees that use the Commitment Tracking System (CTS) can easily close commitments using the "Commitment Status" feature.